 Additional Guidelines

-- Texas A&M - Blinn Team and School of Nursing ASCEND program dual enrollment are permitted and count toward minimum required hours.
+- Texas A&M - Blinn Team and School of Nursing ASCEND program dual enrollment are permitted and count toward the minimum required credit hours.

 - The Scholarship Selection Advisory Committee is comprised of employees from Operations.
 Committee members may not be the parent or legal guardian of an applicant for the scholarship.